tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 Proxies MAY choose to not forward connections to non-standard ports.
-In such cases, Proxies can indicate the error with a 403 response status code, along with a Proxy-Status response header with an "error" parameter of type "http_request_defined", along with an appropriate explanation in "details".
+In such cases, Proxies can indicate the error with a 403 response status code, along with a Proxy-Status response header with an "error" parameter of type "http_request_denied", along with an appropriate explanation in "details".

 If the Proxy cannot establish a connection to the Target, it can indicate the error with a